Army Reserve Colonel returns to hometown high school as commencement speaker

 |0

-This work, Army Reserve Colonel returns to hometown high school as commencement speaker [Image 2 of 2], by CPT Tara-Lee Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Colonel returns to hometown high school as commencement speaker, by CPT Tara-Lee Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT